cy33hc/ps4-ezremote-client/README.md

  - Install Remote Packages from connected WebDAV server
  - Install packages from PS4 local drive **/data** folder or usb drive **/mnt/usbX**
  - Install package from Direct Links.
 Direct links are links that can be reached without being redirected to a webpage where it requires capthas or timers.
 Example of direct links are github release artifacts.
 Google shared links is the only exception since I could indirectly parse the webpage to obtain the direct links
- - Extract/Create Zip files on PS4 local drive or usb drive
+ - Create Zip files on PS4 local drive or usb drive
+ - Extract from zip, 7zip and rar files
+ - File management function include cut/copy/paste/rename/delete/new folder

 ## Installation
 Copy the **ezremote_client.pkg** in to a FAT32 format usb drive then install from package installer